je-nunez/Querying_NYC_Single_Line_Street_Base/README.md

 # Description

-This database is very helpful in an explorarion of the speed of the traffic, the volume counts, etc. It is downloaded from the `BYTES of the Big APPLE`
+NYC Open Data initiative offers this GeoDatabase that is very helpful in an explorarion of the speed of the traffic, the volume counts, etc. It is downloaded from the `BYTES of the Big APPLE` web-site:
-web-site:

     http://www.nyc.gov/html/dcp/html/bytes/dwnlion.shtml